winglang/wing/docs/contributing/999-rfcs/2023-10-01-workloads.md

 > Reqtag: `c:workload`

 A "workload" describes a unit of scalable deployment.
+It can be mapped to a Kubernetes `Deployment`
-It's akin to a K8S's deployment + service + ingress, or ECS's task or fly.io's machine or ControlPlane's workload.
++ `Service` (and maybe `Ingress`), or to ECS's "task" (or task definition) or fly.io's "Mßachine" or ControlPlane's "Workload".

-Wing must support defining **containerized workloads** implemented through user-defined container images.
+Wing should support defining **containerized workloads** implemented through user-defined container images.
 Images may either be pulled from a container registry or built from a `Dockerfile` within the project directory.

+> NOTE: This RFC focuses on

 ### Simulator implementation (P1)